sematic-ai/sematic/docs/sematic-vs.md

 ### ...
 Dagster
 * **Use case** – Dagster is designed to define data workflows, or lightweight Data Science and Machine Learning workflows.
-Sematic is designed to Machine Learning pipelines of arbitray complexity using heterogeneous compute.
+Sematic is designed to Machine Learning pipelines of arbitrary complexity using heterogeneous compute.
 For example, Sematic lets you chain data processing jobs (e.g. Spark, Beam) with long-running GPU training jobs (e.g. Tensorflow, PyTorch), or steps using platform custom-built by your company.